 Yes, brother, I want some benefit from you in the Lord.
 Refresh my heart in Christ.

-At first glance, there is nothing different about what Paul says here, is there.
-He has been writing to Philemon and begins his closure with this confident exhortation, refresh my heart in Christ.
+At first glance, there is nothing different or unusual about what Paul says here, is there.
+He has been writing to Philemon about being motivated by grace and grace in action, and begins his closure with this confident request, refresh my heart in Christ.

-The funny thing is though, where we read heart, Paul actually used the word σπλάγχνον, which, most commonly, means bowels or intestines.
+The funny thing is though, where we read heart, Paul actually used the word σπλάγχνον, which, most commonly, is translated as bowels or intestines.
 So, is Paul writing to Philemon to schedule a colonoscopy?

 All this to say, Paul is talking about serious, deep rooted, from-the- inside-out refreshment, and this certainly doesn’t come from temporal or temporary sources.